 - Drinking to celebrate a life event such as an engagement

-How the Pandemic is Effecting Why People Drink
+The Pandemic is Effecting Why People Drink Alcohol

 Abbey’s study goes on to explain that although drinking for social reasons is more common in general, those who drink for personal reasons are more likely to develop an alcohol use disorder, also knowns as alcoholism.
 However, we predict that the recent pandemic will affect these observations greatly.